eworm-de/routeros-scripts/doc/capsman-download-packages.md

     / system scheduler add name=capsman-download-packages on-event="/ system script run capsman-download-packages;" start-time=startup;

-Only packages available in older version are downloaded.
-For initial setup place the required packages to CAPsMAN package path (see `/ caps-man manager`).
-The packages can be downloaded from device with function `$DownloadPackage`, use something like this to download latest packages to directory `routeros`:

-    $DownloadPackage system "" arm routeros;
-    $DownloadPackage security "" arm routeros;
-    [...]
-    $DownloadPackage system "" mipsbe routeros;
-    $DownloadPackage security "" mipsbe routeros;
-    [...]
+Packages available in local storage in older version are downloaded unconditionally.
+The script tries to download missing packages by guessing from system log.

 Usage and invocation
 --------------------